jeevandeepj994/anolis_perf/Documentation/vm/coldpgs.rst

 * ``memory.coldpgs.size``

-  The amount of pages that can be reclaimed from the corresponding memory cgroup.
+  The amount of memory that can be reclaimed from the corresponding memory cgroup.
 The coldness threshold is given by ``memory.coldpgs.threshold`` in memory cgroup scoped reclaim.
 The corresponding memory cgroup might have subordinate offline memory cgroups.
 During the memory cgroup scoped reclaim,